gabyx/RsMarkdown2PDF-Service/docs/devops/README.md

 (because they are run privileged because we use `docker run`).

 **Open Questions/Notes:**

+- Why is the mount above with `$CI_BUILD_DIR:/data = /build:/data` possible.
+As
+  I understand: The path `/data` should be interpreted in `docker:24-dind` (Job A - Service Container) and this path is itself a mount.
+I thought mounting again an already mounted path is impossible.

 - I am not sure how container image caching should be done for `docker:24-dind`.
   Could we create a `docker volume create image-cache` on the host and let